xunker/panasonic_typewriter_interface/README.md

 should now say "On-Line Mode".
 To exit On-Line mode, or to stop printing, press CODE+E again.

+### Set microcontroller to "RUN" Mode

-Once in "On-Line Mode", connect pin A7 on your Arduino to ground (or whatever) pin you assigned to `GO_PIN`.
+Once in "On-Line Mode", you'll need to set your Arduino to "Run" mode.
+If you are using the included adapter board, you do this by switching the "RUN/HALT" switch to "RUN".
+If you are have wired your own microcontroller, you will connect pin A7 (or whatever pin you assigned to `GO_PIN`) to ground.

+Once you switch to "RUN" mode, reset the microcontroller once to ensure it's now in the correct mode.

 As long as that pin is grounded, sentences will keep being sent to the typewriter.

+### Send text

-Next, open a serial connection to your MCU (using the built-in Serial Console in the Arduino IDE works well) and sent some text -- with luck, you'll see it appear in your paper!
+Finally, open a serial connection to your MCU (using the built-in Serial Console in the Arduino IDE works well) and sent some text -- with luck, you'll see it appear in your paper!

+## Theory of Operation

+From [this page](./panasonic_rp-k100_interface_circuit.pdf) in the KX-W50TH/W60TH
+service manual:

+> 10.2.4 Interface Circuit
+>
+> The interface circuit handles the handshaking needed for communication with a
+> I/F Adaptor (RP-K100).
+The RP-K100 allows interfacing with a host computer.
+> The handshake method is described in the following steps.
+>
+> Process:
+>
+> (1) The RP-K100 changes the ON LINE signal from H to L indicating that data
+> transmission has started .
+This ON LINE signal remains Low during the
+> transmission of 1 byte.
+>
+> (2) The RP-K100 first sends the LSB (DO) of a transmitted byte to the TXD line
+> and changes the STB signal from H to L. This STB signal is sent to P51 of the
+> CPU which is the interruption.
+>
+> (3) In the interruption state, the CPU receives a TXD signal and changes the
+> ACK signal from L to H. This ACK signal is sent to the RP-K100.
+>
+> (4) After the RP-K100 has received the ACK signal (L level), the STB signal
+> changes from L to H.
+>
+> (5) When the STB signal (High) is sent from the RP-K100, the thermalwriter
+> sends the ACK signal (High) to the RP-K100.
+>
+> (6) When the ACK signal is High, the RP-K100 starts to send the next bit of
+> data.
+>
+> (7) Once the RP-K100 sends 1 byte of data (8 bits) to the CPU , the ON LINE
+> signal changes from L to H.

 ## TODO